Expert Witness & Digital Forensic Services

 contracts per 100 of the population, 85% of users have a smartphone capable of email

 , web browsing and social media interaction.
 Almost anyone who wants a computer

-afford one - a home PC costs the equivalent of 3 days’ work at average earnings;
+can afford one - a home PC costs the equivalent of 1 day’s work at average earnings;

-the computers bought have disk storage of ever larger and cheaper capacities; the
+the computers bought have disk storage of ever larger and cheaper capacities; a

 Small wonder, then, that digital footprints of activity are left everywhere we go